-4. Grades

-Commencing with the 1957 academic year, grades are issued and recorded in numerical form on a scale ranging from a maximum of 100 to a minimum of 40, with 70 the required average for good standing, advancement and qualification for degree, and 50 the minimum grade for which unit credit for the course will be allowed.
+4. Grades.
+Grades are issued and recorded in numerical form on a scale ranging from a maximum of 100 to a minimum of 40, with 70 the required average for good standing, advancement and qualification for degree, and 50 the minimum grade for which unit credit for the course will be allowed.
 A grade below 50 is an F or failure.